Program overview

 Career Options

-Graduates of the Bachelor of Engineering in Mechanical Engineering program can pursue a variety of career paths in Canada.
-Here are some potential job options:
+Graduates of the Bachelor of Engineering in Mechanical Engineering program can pursue a variety of career paths in Canada, including:

-• Mechanical Engineer: Design and develop mechanical systems and devices, ensuring they meet safety and performance standards.
+• Mechanical Engineer: Design and develop mechanical systems and devices, ensuring they meet safety and efficiency standards.

-• Project Engineer: Oversee engineering projects from conception to completion, managing resources, timelines, and budgets.
+• Project Manager: Oversee engineering projects from conception to completion, managing resources, timelines, and budgets.

-• Quality Assurance Engineer: Ensure that products meet quality standards and regulatory requirements through testing and evaluation.
+• Quality Control Engineer: Ensure that products meet quality standards and regulations through testing and analysis.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.